-December 31, 2018 2017
+December 31, 2019 2018

 Deferred tax assets

-Net operating loss \$ 27,749 \$ 13,920
+Net operating loss \$ 41,727 \$ 27,749

+Stock-based compensation 2,603

-Accrued clinical trials 322 82
+Accrued clinical trials 176 322

-Accrued compensation 582 409
+Accrued compensation 509 582

-Accrued expenses and other, net 374 456
+Accrued expenses and other, net 383 374

-Total deferred tax assets 29,027 14,867
+Total deferred tax assets 45,398 29,027

-Less valuation allowance (28,963) (14,688)
+Less valuation allowance (45,398) (28,963)

-Net deferred tax assets 64 179
+Net deferred tax assets 64

 Deferred tax liabilities

-Stock-based compensation and other, net (64) (179)
+Stock-based compensation and other, net (64)

 Net deferred taxes \$ \$

-Pursuant to Section 382 of the Internal Revenue Code, certain substantial changes in the Company's ownership may result in a limitation on the amount of NOL carryforwards and tax carryforwards that may be used in future years.
+Pursuant to Section 382 of the Internal Revenue Code, certain substantial changes in the Company's ownership may result in a limitation on the amount of NOL carryforwards and tax credit carryforwards that may be used in future years.
 Utilization of the NOL and tax credit carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986 ("IRC Section 382") due to ownership change limitations that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of NOL and tax credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 During 2018, the Company performed a detailed analysis of their historical and current IRC Section 382 ownership changes that may limit the utilization of NOL carryforwards.
 Except for approximately \$7.1 million of NOLs arising prior to the Company's Series A preferred stock financing in May 2016, the entire remaining NOL carryforward is available for immediate use based on the IRC Section 382 analysis performed.
 There could also be additional ownership changes in the future which may result in limitations on the utilization of NOL carryforwards and credits.

 The Company files federal and state income tax returns and, in the normal course of business, the Company is subject to examination by these taxing authorities.
-As of December 31, 2018, the Company's tax years through December 31, 2017 are subject to examination by the U.S. federal and state taxing authorities.
+As of December 31, 2019, the Company's tax years through December 31, 2015 are subject to examination by the U.S. federal and state taxing authorities.
+The December 31, 2018 tax year is currently under examination by the Internal Revenue Service.